vidyar/shippabledocs1/sources/languages/scala.rst

 **SBT projects :**

-- If your repository root contains project directory or build.sbt file, then Scala builder will use sbt ++$SHIPPABLE_SCALA_VERSION test to run your test suite.
+- If your repository root contains a project directory or a build.sbt file, then the Scala builder will use sbt ++$SHIPPABLE_SCALA_VERSION test to run your test suite.